godot-rust/book/ReadMe.md

 # The godot-rust book

-The godot-rust book is a user guide for **gdext**, the Rust bindings to Godot 4.
+This book is a user guide for **godot-rust**, the Rust bindings to Godot 4.
 It covers a large part of the concepts and complements [the API docs][gdext-docs].
 There is also [gdnative-book] for Godot 3.